 Fabric: Linen/cotton feature base cloth and cotton lining.

-Color: The base cloth color is peacock blue and the ink is junior navy.
+Color: The base cloth color is ‘duck egg blue’ and the inks are turquoise and white.

 - Magnetic clasp

 - Two full length pocket/compartments for notes

 - Zippered full length internal pocket